For more information about the Scottish Coworking Network, a new network of business hubs within Scotland’s public libraries, please visit:

-For National Coworking Day, Project Manager Peter Gilchrist talks about the coworking project for libraries in this week’s SLIC blog.
+For National Coworking Day, we discuss our coworking project for libraries in this week’s SLIC blog.

 Coworking is not a new term.
 In 2005 several coworking operations started up in San Francisco as a response to the climbing real estate prices and the need for a less structured approach to office space.
 At its basic principles, coworking is a group of individuals who come together to share overheads as a community.
 In practice, it means that businesses, entrepreneurs, artists and enterprises can come together to share rent and bills as a community.